 One of the facts that continues to resonate with me is that people spend the majority of their lives at work.
 So why wouldn’t a leader try to build a culture where people feel a connection?

 Ask yourself if you have created a caring climate with your employees.
 Would they protest on your behalf?

-Not all of us can be Artie, but we sure should try.Tags: authenticity, corporate culture, teamwork, values
+Not all of us can be Artie, but we sure should try.Tags: authenticity, CEO, corporate culture, teamwork, values